 The Middle Way - Walking the Razor's Edge http://www.blissful-wisdom.com/the-middle-way---walking-the-razors-edge.html

 There was a time when using the one wing of the dove was a failed attempt to fly.
 The idea was that "If I meditate and pray, then enlightenment will eventually dawn".
 Well, that dove kept wondering why it never left the ground.
 The dove finally awakened to the usefulness of its other wing.
 Both wings were necessary to fly.
-That other wing is the wing of 'discrimination', the wing of dharma, the wing of 'righteousness'.
+That other wing is the wing of dharma, the wing of 'righteousness'.
 In other words, "Live a life of integrity; Be in the world but not lost to the world of the senses; Be simple, honest, patient and compassionate in life".
 Yes, meditation and stillness are one wing of the dove, but living a life of simplicity and compassion is the other wing.
 Otherwise, the honey-like bliss of meditation is eaten up by the tendencies of greed, lack of integrity, impatience, arrogance, and getting lost in the addictions of sense experience.

 So, the Middle Way is like walking on a razor's edge, being highly alert to the arising tendencies which might lead the life off the path of dharma/righteousness into identification with field of the sense experience where compassion is lost and the Heart is closed.

-She stated: The mind is like a shadow which follows and haunts the life with unending experiences of sorrow and joy.
+The mind is like a shadow which follows and haunts the life with unending experiences of sorrow and joy.
 However, when walking as 'awareness', the light of awareness reveals the mind (the field of the sense experiences) to be nothing more than an illusory mirage."

 It is told that the method to walk the razor's edge of dharma, is to express charity, politeness, discrimination, and patience in daily activity.
-Practicing discrimination means being aware of the consequences of words spoken and actions taken.
+Using the faculty of discrimination means being aware of the consequences of words spoken and actions taken.
 For example, in the West, having "an affair" may seem desirous, but the consequences of fulfilling such desires may bring about the breakup of one's family.
 A marriage break-up emotionally impacts one's children.
 In the same stroke, the "affair" may also upset the new, sexual-partner's family.

 Kindheartedness, gratitude, and humility keep the Heart open and full.
 By sharing wealth and abundance with those in need (acts of charity), the flow of abundance stays lively.
 "Love thy neighbor", means consciously performing acts of service and charity.

 Walking the path of dharma is a life looking to console rather than to be consoled.
-Walking the Middle Way means being a light of love, rather than seeking love from others.
+Walking 'the Middle Way' means being a light of love, rather than seeking love from others.
 The intention is to shift from seeking satisfaction in the field of sense experience, to performing one's duties in life as compassionate Consciousness.